gcherv/simple-code-coverage/README.md

 ## Requirements

-- You must have [SFDX CLI installed]
+- You must have SFDX CLI installed.

 ## Usage
 - When the currect open file is written in Apex language, you will see a little sign in the bottom section of your VS Code on the left sign that would show code coverage for this code.